hrgarber/board_game_gym/README.md

 4. Run the test suite to ensure everything is working
 5. Submit a pull request with a clear description of your changes

-For more details, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- OpenAI Gym for the environment interface inspiration
-- PyTorch for the deep learning framework
 - All contributors who have helped shape this project